 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 0 / 4

-The expiration of the presidential and parliamentary terms has left Gaza’s authorities with no electoral mandate, and in 2017 Hamas continued to govern unilaterally, including though its own ad hoc executive, legislative, and judicial bodies.
+The expiration of the presidential and parliamentary terms has left Gaza’s authorities with no electoral mandate.
+In 2018, Hamas continued to govern Gaza unilaterally, assigning responsibilities to its own officials as the reconciliation deal with Fatah remained unfulfilled.

 C2.
 Are safeguards against official corruption strong and effective?
 1 / 4

-Hamas has been accused of corrupt practices related public services and its controls on the distribution of aid, which is crucial to daily life in Gaza given that about 80 percent of the population depends on international assistance due to the blockade.
+Hamas has been accused of corruption in public service delivery and aid distribution, which is crucial to daily life in Gaza given that about 80 percent of the population depends on international assistance due to the blockade.
+In its 2017 annual report, the Coalition for Accountability and Integrity (AMAN) reported some civil society initiatives in Gaza that are meant to promote accountability, but it also highlighted continued challenges, including misuse of public funds and problems with corruption at the border crossings.
 No new anticorruption safeguards were announced when PA officials deployed to the border crossings in November 2017 as part of the reconciliation deal.

 C3.
 Does the government operate with openness and transparency?
 0 / 4

 The Hamas-controlled government has no effective or independent mechanisms for ensuring transparency in its funding, procurements, or operations.
 Minor improvements in transparency were noted in AMAN’s 2017 report, including civil society–organized discussions about consumer protection and the improvement of information dissemination on some government websites.
 However, political decision-making and the operations of Hamas’s armed wing remain largely out of public view.

 D. FREEDOM OF EXPRESSION AND BELIEF: 4 / 16

 D1.
 Are there free and independent media?
 0 / 4